 Joël Dollié is a multi genre mixing and mastering engineer who specializes in cinematic, orchestral and classical music.
-He works with Trailer/Production music artists as well as orchestras.
-He mixed and mastered Mozart Symphony 40 and 41 by the Danube Symphony Orchestra in Hungary, conducted and produced by Gavin Fraser.
+He works with Trailer/Production music publishers as well as orchestras.
+He has mixed material for Riot Games, Gryffin, Ubisoft, and many more.

 I have worked with many cinematic/trailer and production music artists, as well as pop, rap, rock, metal, country and world music artists.

 I also have experience mixing real orchestras, and soundtracks for movies and even video games.

 Orchestral music mixing definitely is my speciality.